Jesse James Garrett

-Jesse James Garrett is a User Experience Designer based in San Francisco, California and co-founder of Adaptive Path strategy and design consulting firm.
+Jesse James Garrett is a User Experience Designer based in San Francisco, California and co-founder of the Adaptive Path strategy and design consulting firm.
 His diagram titled The Elements of User Experience launched his popularity in the web design community in early 2000, which was later published as a book.
 In a 2005 paper, Garrett coined the term Ajax to describe the asynchronous technology behind emerging services like Google Maps and Google Suggest, as well as the resulting user experience which made it possible to browse without interruption by eliminating the reloading of the whole page.

 Biography

 Jesse James Garrett co-founded Adaptive Path, a user experience strategy and design firm in 2001, and co-founded the Information Architecture Institute.
 His essays have appeared in New Architect, Boxes and Arrows, and Digital Web Magazine.
 Jesse attended the University of Florida.

 Garrett authored The Elements of User Experience, a conceptual model of user-centered design first published as a diagram in 2000 and later as a book in 2002.
 A second edition of the book was published in 2010.
 Although originally intended for use in web design, the Elements model has since been adopted in other fields such as software development and industrial design.
 He also created the first standardized notation for interaction design, known as the Visual Vocabulary.

 Garrett's works include ia/recon, an essay on the evolution of the information architecture field, and The Nine Pillars of Successful Web Teams, a conceptual model similar to Elements for team structures and processes.
 In his most well known endeavour, Garrett coined the term Ajax in February 2005 to describe the information behind asynchronous Javascript and XML.
 Although he was not the only one working on the development of this technology, Garrett thought of the term in the shower when he realized the need for a shorthand term to represent the suite of technologies he was proposing to a client.